tychien/mitseagrantauv/VRX/Sensor.md

       P: ${radians(1)}
 ```

-#in the vrx gazebo environment
+## In the vrx gazebo environment
 ![VRX](https://github.com/tychien/mitseagrantauv/blob/master/VRX/Screenshot%20from%202020-04-12%2017-13-32.png)

-#how it looks like on the REX
+## How it looks like on the REX
 ![REX](https://github.com/tychien/mitseagrantauv/blob/master/VRX/Screenshot%20from%202020-04-12%2016-29-04.png)

-#View from the cameras in the Rviz
+## View from the cameras in the Rviz
 ![Rviz](https://github.com/tychien/mitseagrantauv/blob/master/VRX/Screenshot%20from%202020-04-12%2017-15-16.png)